ibm-cloud-docs/dl/faqs.md

 {: faq}
 {: support}

-Yes, this is possible on {{site.data.keyword.dl_short}} (2.0).
+Yes, this is possible on {{site.data.keyword.dl_short}}.
 The VRF created is local to the XCR versus global on the classic infrastructure.
 Route targeting to VPC then enables {{site.data.keyword.dl_short}} to be used with VPC natively using the UI (without touching the classic infrastructure).

 When routing on-premises subnets from the direct link through a VPC, you must create a route in the VPC routing table.
 For more information, see [Creating a route](/docs/vpc?topic=vpc-create-vpc-route).
 {: note}